awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/how-to-tag-associated-repository-add-on-create-cli.md

 You can use the AWS CLI to add tags to an associated repository when you create it\.

 **Note**
 Because you cannot use the AWS CLI to create a GitHub repository, you cannot use the AWS CLI to add tags to a GitHub repository when you create it\.
 You can use the AWS CLI to add tags to an existing GitHub repository using tag\-resource\.
-You can also use add tags when you create a GitHub repository association with the console\.
+You can also add tags when you create a GitHub repository association with the console\.

 **To add a tag when you create a repository association**